reubano/tophubbers/README.md

 Install both node and bower dependencies

     npm install

-Watch the project with continuous rebuild.
-This will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history).
+Watch the project with continuous rebuild (this will also launch HTTP server with [pushState](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history))

     brunch watch --server

 ## Other commands

 Watch the project with continuous rebuild, but don't serve it

     brunch watch

 Build minified assets

     brunch build --production

 Launch a production express server

     coffee server.cofee